pondrejk/dizzer/chap-carto_insight.md

 Major classes of spatial realtions are *set-oriented* (union, difference, intersecton, complement, etc.), *topological* (connectivity, interior, exterior, boundary relationships), *directional* (cardinal, object-centered, ego-centered directons) and *metric* (e.g. Euclidean or network-based distance) relations (@worboys2004gis).

 1. Spatial relations are at the very basis of map-reading for orientation clues, but are also vital for interpreting thematic information.
-We check these relations between the dominant topics (e.g. weather maps of precipitation and pressure zones) or between the topic and the topographical base ().
+We check these relations between the dominant topics (e.g. weather maps of precipitation and pressure zones) or between the topic and the topographical base (TODO right term).
-Point spatial data of large extent complicate obsrvng such relations, and we rarely as about a single specific point from the set, more often we seek to extract some tendency of the whole point cloud.
+Point spatial data of large extent complicate obsrvng such relations, and we rarely ask about a single specific point from the set, more often we seek to extract some tendency of the whole point cloud.
 Naturally, the data source can dictate some spatial relationships (such as cars being on the roads).

 As we are dealing mosty with point data clouds in two dimensional space it is worth to say that topological relations between such sets are more complex than with polygonal features and can be elaborated into 16 actual relations (9 if reduced to spatial regions relevant in GIS .. see table 2 in https://www.researchgate.net/publication/276959705_Point_Set_Topological_Spatial_Relations note -- could be drawn?) in two dimensional space (@egenhofer1991point).
+TODO -- translate table 2 into human language

 Geostatistics as an extension of the basic spatial relations more fit to point clouds (what is the intersection of two point clouds?).
 TODO elaborate more.
 Point: geostatistical analysis could inform the visualisation-related decisions e.g. when doing aggregaiton.
 ^ Spatial metrics that look at the dataset in isolation -- its spatial properties